HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 The simplest way to customize the toolbar is to include, remove, or reorder the groups of buttons in the `items` array.

 For more granular control, you can define your own toolbar groups before the `tinyconfig` object then include those groups in the `items` array.
-You can define your own toolbar groups using the following:
+You can define your own toolbar groups using the following example:

 ```js
 var groupName = {